brentgroves/repsys/a_status/a_data_analysis/dimensional_guage/meetings/visit.md

 - Should we collect the CNC# and tool counts along with the dimensional values?
 If so maybe we could ask the Marposs rep to update the program to do this.

+## Marposs gage program modification

+- The tool setter could enter the CNC and tool number that was changed as part of the tool change process.
+- After that the CNC operator/gager, would identify the CNC that is being gaged.
+- The marposs gage would increment the tool counts and display the counts when each part is gaged.
+- If the tool counts displayed is not correct the CNC operator/gager could change it.
+- The feature measurement along with the CNC and tool counts is recorded and output to the CSV file and serial port.

 Thanks,
 Brent
 260.564.4868